 Program Goals

-The goals of the GRMP certificate program are to:
+The GRMP certificate program aims to:

-3. Develop and maintain public records and information management standards.
+- Establish and maintain public records and information management standards.

 Eligibility Criteria